 BZDs are used for sedation and to treat anxiety, seizures, withdrawal states, insomnia, and drug-associated agitation.
 They are frequently combined with other medications for procedural sedation.
 Due to their many uses, BZDs are widely prescribed and nearly 50 different agents are available worldwide.
 The high incidence of BZD overdose mirrors their widespread use and availability [1,2].

 The diagnosis and management of acute benzodiazepine poisoning will be reviewed here.
 A general approach to the poisoned patient and the management of poisonings involving other agents with sedative properties are discussed elsewhere.
-(See "General approach to drug poisoning in adults" and "Ethanol intoxication in adults" and "Opioid intoxication in adults" and "Gamma hydroxybutyrate (GHB) intoxication".)
+(See "General approach to drug poisoning in adults" and "Ethanol intoxication in adults" and "Acute opioid intoxication in adults" and "Gamma hydroxybutyrate (GHB) intoxication".)